How to Declutter Your Bedroom: Create a Relaxing Sanctuary

 Turn Old Frames into Jewelry Organizers

 Got some old picture frames collecting dust?
 Turn them into chic jewelry organizers!
 Just ditch the glass, add some hooks, and voilà—you’ve got a stylish way to keep your jewelry tangle-free and on display.
 Plus, it adds a nice decorative touch to your room.
-For more cool ways to organize your space, check out our DIY organization ideas.

 Item New Use